 Infectious bovine rhinotracheitis and infectious pustular vulvovaginitis (IBR/IPV) is a disease caused by bovine herpesvirus 1 (BHV-1).
 The virus affects the upper respiratory tract of cattle causing purulent nasal discharge, hyperaemia of the muzzle and conjunctivitis.
 Signs of general illness are fever, depression, reduced appetite, abortions and reduced milk yield.
 The virus may also infect the genital tract and cause pustular vulvovaginitis and balanoposthitis.
-IBR/IPV is classified as a list B disease in Norway and is notifiable to the Office International des Epizooties.
+IBR/IPV is classified as a list 2 disease in Norway and is notifiable to the World Organisation for Animal Health (WOAH).

-Norway has not experienced clinical outbreaks of infectious pustular vulvovaginitis since the early 1960s, when two outbreaks were diagnosed in cattle.
+Norway has not experienced clinical outbreaks of infectious pustular vulvovaginitis since the early 1960s when there were two outbreaks of the disease in cattle.
 In 1993, animals in one single herd were found seropositive after primary testing of bulk milk samples.
 Clinical signs of IBR/IPV were not recorded and all animals on the farm were slaughtered.
 Attempts to isolate the virus from organ samples gave negative results.
 Contact herds and dairy herds in the same region were found serologically negative (1).
-Likewise, red deer that were shot in the neighbourhood during the hunting season the same year were found seronegative.
-Later, BHV-1 infection has not been demonstrated in Norway.
+Likewise, red deer that were shot in the neighbourhood during the hunting season the same year were found to be seronegative.
+Since then, no BHV-1 infections have been identified in Norway.

 EFTA Surveillance Authority (ESA) has recognised Norway as free from IBR since 1994.
-Decisions concerning the additional guarantees relating to IBR/IPV for bovines destined for Norway are described in ESA Decision 74/94/COL. Maintenance of the ESA Decisions accepting the IBR-free status of Norway requires annual reports of the surveillance of the disease.
+Decisions concerning the additional guarantees related to IBR/IPV for bovines entering Norway, are described in ESA Decision 74/94/COL. Maintenance of the ESA Decisions acknowledging the IBR-free status of Norway requires annual reports of the surveillance of the disease.

 The Norwegian Food Safety Authority was responsible for implementing the surveillance programme for IBR/IPV.
-The Norwegian Veterinary Institute was in charge of planning the programme, collecting the bulk milk samples from the dairies and performing the tests.
+The Norwegian Veterinary Institute was in charge of planning the programme, collecting the bulk milk samples from the dairies, and analysing the samples and interpreting the results.
 Blood samples from beef herds were collected by inspectors from the Norwegian Food Safety Authority at slaughterhouses.